Why Study Biology?

 What if I want a research experience, an internship or a campus job?

-Many of our faculty members provide research opportunities for our students on faculty research projects during both the academic year as well as the summer, most frequently in association with the Division of Natural Sciences Undergraduate Research Program.
+Many of our faculty members provide research opportunities for our students on faculty research projects during both the academic year as well as the summer, most frequently in association with the College of Natural Sciences Undergraduate Research Program.
 Students have also obtained summer research positions at other universities around the country.

 Internship opportunities in biology are also available.
 For example, our students have obtained internships at The Fred Hutchinson Cancer Research Center, the Seattle Biomedical Research Institute, Madigan Army Medical Center, Tacoma’s Point Defiance Zoo and Aquarium, the Washington State University Research & Extension Center, various health care facilities, physical therapy clinics, and local conservation groups.
 Available internships are listed through PLU’s Office of Academic Internships.